BobyMCbobs/getnewip/README.txt

   The Dropbox key is required for uploading to Dropbox.
   You must create a Dropbox app over at https://www.dropbox.com/developers/apps, then click generate OAuth2 access token.
 Use this token/key in your config.

+      -- SSH config file --

+      A file called ~/.ssh/config must exist has have a config formatted like this in it:

+        Host NICKNAME
+          HostName SERVER.ADDRESS.NUMBERS
+          User USERNAME
+          IdentityFile ~/.ssh/MYKEY (optional)

+      Example:

+        Host server1
+          HostName 123.12.123.123
+          User bob
+          IdentityFile ~/.ssh/key

+      This configuration is important, as the data will be interpreted in such a way.

 -- Running --